stuboo/handbook/docs/expectations/expectations.md

 {: .fs-6 .fw-300 }

 The expectations below are divided into three categories: [clinical](#clinical), [educational](#educational), and [professional](#professional).
 It is my job to make sure that the clinical and educational sections overlap as much as possible and I will strive to make the balance of this rotation lean more toward education than to service.
 If you feel that I am not meeting this goal, please let me know - without worry of judgement or retribution.

+_If you plan to take vacation while on rotation with us, please let me know ASAP so we can plan accordingly._

 ## Educational ##
 The following urogynecology-relevant items are taken directly from the [CREOG Learning Objectives, 12th Edition](https://www.acog.org/-/media/project/acog/acogorg/files/creog/creog-educational-objectives-12th-edition-secured.pdf). **I encourage you to read this entire document a couple of times per year to remind yourself of the depth and breadth of information there is to learn across all specialties (and to focus your reading/studying).**